SVIC Awards Email Header 640 x 150px

 2019 Stormwater Victoria Award Winners

-Congratulations to the winners of the 2019 Awards for Excellence
+Stormwater Victoria would like to congradulate the winners of the 2019 Stormwater Victoria Awards for Excellence.

 The Awards Ceremony took place at ZINC Federation Square on Thursday, 5th December 2019 with over 350 people in attendance to watch us share the stage with AWA and recognise so many amazing water projects from across the industry this year.
 See below full list of winners: